haykgrigo3/TimeCapsuleLLM/README.md

 There are a lot of factual hallucinations.
 A lot (like 100%) of the details (dates, events, historical figures)  are made up.
 Also the sentences don't really have connections to each other, sometimes maybe 2 sentences will relate to each other but beyond that they dont.
 Another issue is sometimes a stray “Digitized by Google” footer shows up, so the next time I train I really have to make sure the texts are cleaned well.
 Overall I'm very happy with the results, it's nowhere near an LLM yet but definitely a sentence generator.

 I'm learning a lot and will start figuring out what I need to do better in the coming weeks.
+I will upload files soon!

 # Upcoming Plans